LeHuman/ComMonitor-CLI/README.md

 **NOTE:** Currently, input is somewhat *experimental*

-`--disableInputPrompt` might help if the console text gets garbled in anyway
+* `--disableInputPrompt` might help if the console text gets garbled in anyway

-Sending too much data at once might freeze up the serial port.
+* Sending too much data at once might freeze up the serial port.
+  * Until asynchronous writes are implemented, setting `--timeout` can help discern whether writing is what is freezing the app.

 The `Insert` key can also be used to paste any text that is on the clipboard to be immediately sent.
 The `Right Mouse` button, by default on Windows console, can be used to just paste but not send.